Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Introduction

 \begin{theorem} Fix a quad $(\Omega; a, b, c, d)$ such that $\partial\Omega$ is $C^1$ and simple.
 Let $K>0$ be the conformal modulus of the quad $(\Omega; a, b, c, d)$, and let $f$ be the conformal map from $\Omega$ onto the rectangle $(0,1)\times (0, \ii K)$ which sends $(a, b, c, d)$ to $(0, 1, 1+\ii K, \ii K)$.
 Assume the same setup as in Theorem~\ref{thm::cvg_triple}.
 Then the law of $\gamma_{\delta}^M$ converges weakly to a continuous curve $\gamma^M$ whose law is characterized by the following properties.
 Denote by $X^M=\gamma^M\cap (ab)$ and by $Y^M=\gamma^M\cap (cd)$. \begin{itemize} \item[(1)] The law of the point $f(X^M)$ is uniform in $(0,1)$. \item[(2)] Given $X^M$, the conditional law of $\gamma^M$ is an $\SLE_2(-1,-1;-1,-1)$ in $\Omega$ from $X^M$ to $(cd)$ with force points $(d, a; b, c)$ stopped at the first hitting time of $(cd)$. \end{itemize} Furthermore, denote by $x^M=f(X^M)$ and $y^M=\Re f(Y^M)$, the joint density of $(x^M, y^M)$ is given by

 \end{theorem}

 In Section~\ref{sec::lerw}, we work on the LERW branch and complete the proof of Theorem~\ref{thm::cvg_lerw}.
 The section has three parts. \begin{itemize} \item We first derive the joint distribution of the pair $(X^M, Y^M)$ in Section~\ref{subsec::pairrandompoints}.
 We derive the formula~\eqref{eqn::jointdensity} through discrete observable.
 The analysis on discrete harmonic function from~\cite{ChelkakWanMassiveLERW} plays an important role. \item We then derive the conditional law of $\gamma^M$ given $X^M$ in Section~\ref{subsec::cvg_lerw}.
 In fact, this part of the conclusion is already solved in~\cite{ZhanLERW} in an implicit form with more generality.
 The derivation follows the standard strategy: showing the tightness and constructing discrete martingale observable.
-We provide detail of the proof in a self-contained way for our particular setting and derive the explicit answer in Section~\ref{subsec::cvg_lerw}. \item In Section~\ref{subsec::Dobrushintoquad}, we provide an interesting observation for UST and complete the proof of Proposition~\ref{prop::fromSLEtohSLE}.
+We provide details of the proof in a self-contained way for our particular setting and derive the explicit answer in Section~\ref{subsec::cvg_lerw}. \item In Section~\ref{subsec::Dobrushintoquad}, we use the domain Markov property of the UST and complete the proof of Proposition~\ref{prop::fromSLEtohSLE}.
 We also remark that the proof for the law of $\gamma^M$ in Theorem~\ref{thm::cvg_lerw} also provides an alternative proof for the duality result of $\SLE_8$, see Corollary~\ref{cor::sle8duality}.
-Such duality relation was previously proved in~\cite{ZhanDuality} and~\cite{MillerSheffieldIG1} in the continuous setting for general $\kappa$.
-Our proof in Section~\ref{subsec::Dobrushintoquad} is specific for $\kappa=8$ because we use the convergence of UST and LERW. \end{itemize} \begin{corollary} Fix $x<y$ and suppose $\eta$ is an $\SLE_8$ in $\HH$ from $x$ to $\infty$.
-Let $T_y$ be the first time that $\eta$ swallows $y$, and denote by $\gamma$ the right boundary of $\eta[0,T_y]$.
+Such duality relation was previously proved in~\cite{ZhanDuality} and~\cite{MillerSheffieldIG1} in the continuous setting for general $\kappa$ which is substantially more involved.
+Our proof in Section~\ref{subsec::Dobrushintoquad} is specific for $\kappa=8$ because we use the convergence of UST and LERW. \end{itemize} \begin{corollary} Fix $x<y$ and suppose $\eta\sim\SLE_8$ in $\HH$ from $x$ to $\infty$.
+Let $T_y$ be the first time that $\eta$ swallows $y$, and define $\gamma:=\partial(\eta[0,T_y])\cap{\overline{\HH}}$ (here we view $\eta[0,T_y]$ as a compact set) and we view $\gamma$ as a continuous simple curve starting from $y$ and terminating at some point in $(-\infty, x)$.
 Then the law of $\gamma$ is the same as $\SLE_2(-1, -1; -1, -1)$ in $\HH$ from $y$ to $(-\infty, x)$ with force points $(x, y^-; y^+, \infty)$. \end{corollary}

-\smallbreak \textbf{Acknowledgment.} We thank Titus Lupu, Eveliina Peltola, Yijun Wan, and Dapeng Zhan for helpful discussion on UST and LERW.
+\smallbreak \paragraph{Acknowledgment.} We thank Titus Lupu, Eveliina Peltola, Yijun Wan, and Dapeng Zhan for helpful discussion on UST and LERW.
+We also thank referees for careful comments which improved the presentation and clarified the proof.